 The city’s quaint structures, attractive canals, and lively coffee shops and bars are perhaps some of the things that make Amsterdam quite an attraction.
-Many visitors are also stunned by the city’s deep history and culture.
-And, besides the main tourist sites we know, the city has more to offer than you can fathom.
+Many visitors are also enamored by the city’s deep history and culture.
+And, besides the main tourist sites, Amsterdam has more to offer than you can fathom.

 These are the best Amsterdam tours to consider during your journey.

 This 2-hour Anne Frank walking tour teaches you more about the life of Anne Frank and the horrors that the city suffered during World War II, as recorded in her diary.
 With the help of an experienced tour guide, you will see various historical attractions, including the historic Jewish Quarter, Anne Frank House facade, and other significant historical monuments, such as the Portuguese Synagogue, Auschwitz Monument, and the Jewish Historical Museum.

 This is one of the most famous walking tours for people visiting Amsterdam.
-If you’d like to just tour the house, I suggest you buy your Anne Frank House museum tickets in advance.
+If you’d like to tour the house, I suggest you buy your Anne Frank House museum tickets in advance.
 The lines can get pretty long.

 See Related: 2 Days in Amsterdam Itinerary